Botanical Name: Helianthus annuus

 Bloom Period: Summer to frost

-Attributes: Attracts Pollinators, Cut Flower, Drought Tolerant, Heat Tolerant
+Attributes: Attracts Pollinators, Cut Flower, Drought Tolerant, Good for Containers, Heat Tolerant

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date.